dskemp/courtdata/content/cases/ot2013/12-3/index.md

 -
 topics:
 -
-summary: "The anti-retaliation protection that the Sarbanes-Oxley Act of 2002 provides to whistleblowers applies to employees of a public company""s private contractors and subcontractors."
+summary: "The anti-retaliation protection that the Sarbanes-Oxley Act of 2002 provides to whistleblowers applies to employees of a public company’s private contractors and subcontractors."
 ---
-The anti-retaliation protection that the Sarbanes-Oxley Act of 2002 provides to whistleblowers applies to employees of a public company""s private contractors and subcontractors.
+The anti-retaliation protection that the Sarbanes-Oxley Act of 2002 provides to whistleblowers applies to employees of a public company’s private contractors and subcontractors.